-We introduce students to the ancient world through a curriculum that includes Latin in Years 7 and 8; and Latin, Greek and ancient history from Year 9 upwards.
+We introduce students to the ancient world through a curriculum that includes Latin in Years 7 and 8, and Latin, Gratin (Greek and Latin combined) and ancient history from Year 9 upwards.

 Students who would prefer to study ancient historical sources, both textual (in English translation) and visual, rather than focus on the Greek and Latin languages and the literature written in them, can choose ancient history to find out more about the ancient Mediterranean world.